Design guidelines

 delayed by 800ms

-You can implement this behaviour just using CSS (no JS needed!)
+We strongly recommend you implement this behaviour with CSS (no JS needed!)

 @keyframes change-cursor {